olgarojasv2/NTLK-NER/README.md

    - Word frequency statistics
    - Plot of 25 most common words
-2. Stemming using Porter and Lancaster stemmers -Comparison of stemmed and unstemmed results
+2. Stemming using Porter and Lancaster stemmers
+   - Comparison of stemmed and unstemmed results
-3. POS-tagging on Tom Sawyer translations (nl-en-de) -Frequency report of POS tags.
+4. POS-tagging on Tom Sawyer translations (nl-en-de)
+   - Frequency report of POS tags.

 ## Part II